himbeer-toni/UserScripts/fetch-missing-ca.md

 The script:
 - Connects to an HTTPS URL and fetches the full certificate chain.
-- Extracts each certificate and saves it as a PEM file named after the issuer's CN (Common Name) using a "speaking" algorithm:
+- Extracts each certificate and saves it as a certificate file named after the issuer's CN (Common Name) using a "speaking" algorithm:
   - The first word is used in full.
   - Subsequent words longer than 8 characters are truncated to their first 5 characters; shorter words are kept as-is.
   - All words are concatenated (no spaces), non-alphanumeric characters are removed, and the result is truncated to 40 characters (excluding `.crt`).
   - If no CN is found, a hash-based name is used.
 - Prints readable details (subject, issuer, type) for each certificate.
 - Optionally generates a Markdown report.
-- Saves the certificates as PEM files for inspection or installation.
+- Saves the certificates as certificate files for inspection or installation.

 ## Example Usage